-In addition to these deliberate deaths, even the kindest and most gentle beekeepers will unintentionally injure, crush, or kill some bees during honey harvesting and collection.
+In addition to these deliberate deaths, even the most gentle beekeepers unintentionally injure, crush, or kill some bees during honey harvesting and collection.
 It’s unavoidable.

-Larger, commercial-scale beekeepers manage thousands of colonies simultaneously, making it challenging to spend the time and necessary care for bee removal.
-Methods used with these colonies include using a leaf blower to blow bees off of the honeycomb or using a noxious combination of essential oils to drive the bees out of the nest.
-(18)
+Larger, commercial-scale beekeepers manage thousands of colonies simultaneously, making it challenging to spend the time and necessary care for removal.
+Methods used with these colonies include using a leaf blower or a noxious combination of essential oils to drive the bees out of the nest.
+(15)

 In either situation, bees can (and do) die.